techlib/celus/docs/install.rst

 for individual hosts lives.
 For each host that you wish to configure, you need to provide a directory with the corresponding name and a ``vars`` file inside that.

-For convenience, a sample configuration is provided with the `Celus` source code in the ``example.com`` dir under ``host_vars/``.
+For convenience, a sample configuration is provided with the `CELUS` source code in the ``example.com`` dir under ``host_vars/``.
 You can copy this configuration to your hosts config:

 >>> cd host_vars